wilsonliaows/docs/formulas.md

 ---

 # Formulas
-Users can use formulas to transform data using Workato.
+Users can use formulas in Workato to transform app data that wouldn't regularly be compatible for integration.
 Formulas allow users to easily work with data and format data.
 Formulas in Workato are whitelisted Ruby methods.
 Not all Ruby methods are supported, but you can always [reach out to us](contact-us.md) to add additional formulas to the whitelist.
 Syntax and functionality for these formulas are generally unchanged.

 # Formula mode
 To start using formulas, you need to be in formula mode.
 Formula mode needs to be switched on at the field level, and most input fields support formula mode.
 To toggle from text mode into formula mode, click on the text/formula mode switch button.
 This also changes the type icon of the input field into the "fx" icon.